From A to Z, there’s just so much to see and do in Singapore, AKA the magical city we call home!

 Whether you’re new to Singapore or a seasoned veteran, sometimes we’re at a loss for ideas on things to do with the family.
 Get out of your comfort zone and explore a new neighbourhood or learn something new about the Little Red Dot!
 From A-Z, here is our list of Singapore delights!

 A is for ArtScience Museum, which not only is stunning in design (it’s built in the shape of a lotus!), but the world’s first art and science museum.
 Keep an eye out for fun family-friendly exhibitions going on.
-In the past, there’s been an Alice in Wonderland exhibition and coming up in 2019 is Disney: The Magic of Animation.
+In the past, there’s been an Alice in Wonderland exhibition and currently there’s Virtual Realms: Videogames Transformed.
+We know that kids will love that!
 A is also for the Adam Road food centre… we love a bite or three of local food!

 B is for Botanic Gardens, a fun – and free! – day out.
 Pack a picnic and head over to the Jacob Ballas Children’s Garden, or duck into the Orchid Garden (this one costs a few dollars, but you’ll definitely get some Insta-worthy snaps of the kids!).